Delicious BBQ Pulled Pork which is perfect for entertaining! Pulled pork recipe for oven, pressure cooker and Instant Pot.

 - Place a lid on the pan, and place the pan into the oven.

 - Cook for about 3 to 3.5 hours, or until the meat is very tender and a metal spoon cuts through the meat easily.
 I recommend checking on the meat about 2-3 times, basting the meat each time.
-(See Kitchen Notes below for using a pressure cooker.)
+(See Kitchen Notes below for using a slow cooker, pressure cooker or Instant Pot.)

 - Once the meat is ready, shred the meat directly in the pan, into the pan juices.
 The liquid in the pan (which should be very flavourful by now) will help to keep the meat moist.
 But if you prefer a drier pulled pork, simply discard some of the liquid.